Table of Contents

 The Holy Spirit does three things: He teaches us the things we need to know for our salvation (John 14:26), He guides us into all truth (John 16:13), and He convicts us of sin (John 16:7, 8).
 Thus, the Holy Spirit is God’s voice showing His will.

-When you sin, your conscience is moved with a sense of guilt.
-The Holy Spirit is calling you to forsake your sin.
-And as long as you allow the Holy Spirit to teach, guide, and convict, you could never be guilty of committing the unpardonable sin.
+When a person sins, his conscience is moved with a sense of guilt.
+The Holy Spirit is calling him to forsake his sin.
+And as long as he allows the Holy Spirit to teach, guide, and convict, he could never be guilty of committing the unpardonable sin.

-But if you repeatedly refuse to repent over a period of time, your conscience becomes hardened (1 Timothy 4:2).
-Then, the Holy Spirit respects your decision and you approach the parameters of committing the unpardonable sin.
-It is for this sin that you cannot be forgiven because you have rejected the Spirit that convicts of sin (John 16:8).
+But if he repeatedly refuse to repent over a period of time, his conscience becomes hardened (1 Timothy 4:2).
+Then, the Holy Spirit respects his decision and he reaches the parameters of committing the unpardonable sin.
+It is for this sin that he cannot be forgiven because he has rejected the Spirit that convicts of sin (John 16:8).